teragrid/dgrid/docs/app-development.rst

 Application Development Guide
 =============================

-ABCI Design
+asura Design
 -----------

-The purpose of ABCI is to provide a clean interface between state transition machines on one computer and the mechanics of their replication across multiple computers.
+The purpose of asura is to provide a clean interface between state transition machines on one computer and the mechanics of their replication across multiple computers.
 The former we call 'application logic' and the latter the 'consensus engine'.
 Application logic